jacob9423/Anime-Day/README.md

 Screenshot:
 ![Screenshot of Anime-Day](screenshot.jpeg)

 This app uses [SpaceTime](https://github.com/spencermountain/spacetime) time libary.
 This is licenced under the Apache 2.0 license.
-The licence can be found in /src/js/LICENSE - for SpacetimeJS.
-My code is licenced with the MIT licence.